civisanalytics/civis-services-streamlit/README.md

 ## Support

-For feature inquiries, bug reports, and other questions, Civis client users should reach out to their Civis point-of-contact person, whereas Civis employees should file an internal ticket.
+For feature inquiries, bug reports, and other questions, Civis client users should reach out to support@civisanalytics.com.

 ## Changelog